The range and detail of European Statistics demands is limited to what is absolutely necessary.

 emphasise close cooperation in the production of European statistics between the European System of Central Banks and the European Statistical System, in order to minimise the reporting burden and to guarantee the coherence necessary to produce European statistics.
 A Memorandum of Understanding

-between Eurostat and the Statistics Directorate General of the European Central Bank has been signed to reinforce these principles.
+between Eurostat and the Statistics Directorate General of the European Central Bank has been signed to reinforce these principles and a European Statistical Forum created to coordinate the production of European statistics within the two systems.

 Furthermore, the reporting and frequency of European statistics were reviewed in a number of priority areas in line with the Communication